Skip Nav

 A judiciary bond is a court bond designed to help limit the financial loss from a court ruling.
 The outcome of a court ruling is never guaranteed, and because of this, a judiciary bond is considered riskier than other types of court bonds.
 Either the plaintiff or the defendant in a case may be required to obtain a judiciary bond, and the court will stipulate the type of bond required.

-Is there a difference between a Fiduciary Bond and a Probate Bond?
+Is There a Difference Between a Fiduciary Bond and a Probate Bond?

 The terms fiduciary bond and probate bond are interchangeable and represent the same type of court bond.
 The court may name an individual to serve as executor, administrator, or trustee to be responsible for either individuals or estates.
 These appointed individuals have a fiduciary responsibility to act responsibly and ethically on behalf of others.
 For this reason, probate bonds are also called fiduciary bonds.[1]